dj0abr/QIDI_connect/README.md

 make

+copy (as root) the file index.html (from the html subfolder) into the apache html folder.
+If you don't know where the Apache html folder is located, the first start qidi_connect, it will print this location on the screen.

+# prepare the system

+if not already done, install the apache web server:

+sudo apt-get install apache2

 # start the software

-./qidi_connect [options]
+sudo ./qidi_connect [options]

+(sudo is needed because qidi_connect write a status file "qidi.dat" into the apache html folder)

 options:
 -v ... verbose, show a lot of debugging messages
 -V ... version information
--u filename ... filename for a gcode file upload using the 'u' function (see runtime commands)
+-u filename ... filename for a gcode file.
+For print-start or upload using the 'u' function (see runtime commands)

 # runtime commands